prinxware/Prinxware/README.md

 ABOUT ME--
 I'm Prince Edc Owoh, a frontend Web-developer and designer, Googler, Computer Science student.
 Bringing projects to life with coding and designs from the future.

 I am experienced in developing responsive web applications, including full front-end design.

-I am a well-organized person, a problem solver, and an independent developer with a creative mindset.
+Well-organized person, a problem solver, and an independent developer with a creative mindset.
 I love creating smart and simple interface designs for websites and apps.

 PERSONAL LIFE: I'm a lover of music, TV series, shows and pets.